MrDrem/Plasma2040/README.md

 Button "button_a"

-Alters brightness of lights - start at 50%, drop to 25%, 10%, then up to 100% and down to 75%
+Alters brightness of lights - start at 50%, drop to 25%, then up to 100% and down to 75% and repeat.

 Button "button_b"